 AUR stands for Arch User Repository.
-It is a community-driven repository for Arch-based Linux distributions users.
-It contains package descriptions named PKGBUILDs that allow you to compile a package from source with makepkg and then install it via pacman (package manager in Arch Linux).
+It is a community-driven repository for Arch-based Linux distribution users.
+It contains package descriptions named PKGBUILDs that allow you to compile a package from source with makepkg and install it via pacman, the package manager in Arch Linux.

 The AUR was created to organize and share new packages from the community and to help accelerate popular packages’ inclusion into the community repository.

-The AUR community has the ability to vote for packages in the AUR.
+The AUR community can vote for packages in the AUR.
 If a package becomes popular enough — provided it has a compatible license and good packaging technique — it may be entered into the community repository directly accessible by pacman.

 Should you use AUR?
 What’s the risk involved?